-The Village of Canterbury was established in 1825 and named Howard Settlement after Sir Howard Douglas (1776-1861), Lieutenant-Governor of New Brunswick from 1823-1831.
-It was renamed Canterbury in 1859 for Sir John Henry Thomas Manners-Sutton (1814-1877), third Viscount of Canterbury and the Lieutenant-Governor of New Brunswick from 1854-1861.
+The Village of Canterbury was founded in 1825, originally called Howard Settlement after Sir Howard Douglas (1776-1861), who served as the Lieutenant-Governor of New Brunswick between 1823 and 1831.
+The name was changed to Canterbury in 1859 in honor of Sir John Henry Thomas Manners-Sutton (1814-1877), the third Viscount of Canterbury and the Lieutenant-Governor of New Brunswick from 1854 to 1861.

 The area’s early settlers included Loyalists, possibly former soldiers of the King’s American Regiment and their families, who were displaced after the American Revolution in the 1780s.
 They were later joined by immigrants from Ireland, primarily from Ulster and Donegal, around 1840.